takker99/modbus-web-monitor/README.md

 - **ASCII and RTU protocol coverage** including error paths
 - **Race condition prevention** testing for concurrent requests

-The test suite validates that the Modbus implementation handles malformed frames gracefully without crashes and properly manages external abort-driven cancellations and overlapping requests.
+The test suite validates the pure function + transport integration: malformed frames, resynchronisation, abort-driven cancellations and overlapping request prevention in higher layers.

 The project includes a comprehensive CI pipeline that:
 - Tests across Node.js versions 18, 20, and 22